Database requirements

 VMware requirements

 In a VMware environment, Deep Security Manager and its database should always run in the same ESXi host.
-To configure this:
+You can configure it as follows:

 1. In the vCenter Web Client, go to Host and Clusters and select the cluster.